Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 }
 ```

-Finally, you can offer the users both options on the screen, e.g. via a dropdown menu, and let them decide whether or not they want to save a search that will auto-run when open.
+Finally, you can offer the users both options on the screen, e.g., via a dropdown menu, and let them decide whether or not they want to save a search that will auto-run when open.

 ## Details views